Improve security with OTPs: Guide to one-time passwords

 2. Improve users’ security practices

 Since many users are lax about the strength and security of their passwords, implementing OTPs as an alternative removes the potential for hackers to exploit them.
-What’s more, using OTPs as part of a multi-factor authentication process helps to override the weakness of bad passwords by adding another layer of security that hackers can’t usually intercept.
+Plus, using OTPs as part of a multi-factor authentication process helps to override the weakness of bad passwords by adding another layer of security that hackers can’t usually intercept.

 3. Convenient for the end-user

-OTPs are an easy and reliable way to protect your user's data and accounts from attack.
+OTPs are an easy and reliable way to protect your users' data and accounts from attack.
 Additionally, using OTPs makes it easier to manage account access—there’s no need to use bad (albeit memorable) passwords, try to remember stronger passwords, or keep them saved anywhere.
 Even better, OTPs are completely free for the end-user.

 4. Quick, automated sending